the question is: who made this and why?

 * * *

-If that’s not enough for you (and I admire your sticktoitiveness and your bizarre level of interest in me), there is at least a little more in this site’s wonderful introduction.
+If that’s not enough for you (and I admire your sticktoitiveness and your unusually high level of interest in me), there is at least a little more in this site’s wonderful introduction.
 When I say “wonderful,” I literally mean “filled with wonders.”
 But you might have come here straight from there, so I guess you can just do whatever you want at this point.